The Intake

 Choosing the wrong system can lead to costly disruptions, inefficiencies, and dissatisfied staff and patients.
 The process requires a substantial time commitment, preparation, research, and strategic evaluation of potential systems and vendors.

-Here are steps you can take to implement the best EHR for a small private practice.
+Here are steps you can take to implement the best EHR for a small private practice:

-• Assemble a dedicated implementation team, including key personnel such as a lead physician, project manager, and lead super-user.
+1. Assemble a dedicated implementation team, including key personnel such as a lead physician, project manager, and lead super-user.

-• Set a realistic and strategic rollout timeline that encompasses all implementation stages, from initial training to full adoption.
+2. Set a realistic and strategic rollout timeline that encompasses all implementation stages, from initial training to full adoption.

-• Offer mandatory training sessions and ongoing support as staff adapt to the new system.
+3. Offer mandatory training sessions and ongoing support as staff adapt to the new system.

-• Plan for the import of existing data into the new EHR system, which includes coordinating with your EHR vendor for data migration, training staff on the new system’s data management practices, and thorough testing before your go-live date.
+4. Plan for the import of existing data into the new EHR system, which includes coordinating with your EHR vendor for data migration, training staff on the new system's data management practices, and thorough testing before your go-live date.

-Post-implementation: Measure the impact on practice efficiency
+Post-implementation: Measuring the impact

 Once the system is fully implemented, it's important to measure its impact on practice efficiency and patient care.